Rio de Janeiro–São Paulo megalopolis

 The Rio de Janeiro–São Paulo Megalopolis, also known as the Brazilian Megalopolis is a megalopolis in Southern Brazil consisting of the cities of Rio de Janeiro and São Paulo, as well as their surrounding urban areas.

+In 1999, Brian J. Godfrey wrote: "Even as Rio de Janeiro and Sao Paulo have sprawled to form the two main nuclei of an integrated megalopolis with a current population of between 30 and 60 million in southeastern Brazil, the two cities retain distinguishing characteristics."

+In 2003, Jean Gottmann, who studied the Northeast megalopolis in the 1960s, also suggested the formation of this megalopolis.

 The entire Rio–São Paulo area is also sometimes considered a conurbation, and plans are in the works to connect the cities with a high-speed rail.
 Yet the government of Brazil does not consider this area a single unit for statistical purposes, and any population numbers would be synthetic.
+Another estimate published by Stanley D. Brunn, et al. suggests a population of 50 million.

 As of December 2013, Rio de Janeiro to São Paulo is the third-busiest air traffic route by passenger volume, according to Amadeus.